 - Transaction fees after 18 months

 - ATM withdrawal fee after 18-month free transaction fee period

 Lloyds Bank - Great for free electronic payments

 Lloyds Bank has a business account for small businesses with an annual turnover below £3m.
 The small business account offers no monthly fees for the first 12 months with a £7 monthly charge thereafter.
 However, you can always benefit from free electronic payments and ATM withdrawals with a Lloyds Bank small business account.
-Despite Lloyds Bank currently pausing new account applications for those wishing to switch business accounts, new business accounts that aren't wishing to switch can still be opened.
 More information on Lloyds Bank Business accounts can be found on the Lloyds Bank website.